HerrNiklasLange/PHWW/content/main.md

 We get the data by scrapping Pornhub everyday around 6am EDT and update our website around 9am EDT.
 This delay happens as the data collection takes time and our aim to webscrap at a friendly rate and not bombard it with website requests.
 ### NOTE:
-This is a work in progress and currently it is very basic and needs a lot more work This is version 0.1.1
+This is a work in progress and currently it is very basic and needs a lot more work.

+This is version 0.1.1

 ## SUPPORT: